Secure your phone.

 Ways your mobile phone records your data:

 - Your phone’s operating system keeps data on you.
 If you have an iPhone, this data is stored by Apple.
-If you have an Android operating system, this information is stored by Google.
+If you have an Android operating system, it is stored by Google.

 - Mobile service towers receive a signal from your mobile phone.
-These towers are needed in order for you to receive and make calls.
-They also record your location.
+These towers are needed in order for you to receive and make calls, but they also record your location.

 - Content that you receive and send is stored on your phone.
-This means if people have access to your phone then they can steal your data.
-This could include your phone being physically taken or adversaries can hack your information as it is in transit from your phone to the online service you are trying to access.
+This means if people have access to your phone, they can steal your data.
+This could include your phone being physically taken or adversaries hacking into your information as it is in transit from your phone to the online service you are trying to access.

-There is no single tactic to create a secure mobile phone but the following strategies can be used as a way of increasing your security.
+There is no single tactic to secure a mobile phone, but the following strategies can be used as a way of increasing your security.
 You may want to include them as part of your security or risk assessment.